 Hi, I’m Amy Sampen, Co-Founder of Strikeout Type 1 Diabetes (KT1D).
 My passion for this cause is buried in the very depths of my soul.
 I have lived with this dreaded disease, this relentless monster, this silent-assassin for over 20 years, as two of my three sons suffer from Type 1 Diabetes.

 Since the discovery of Insulin nearly 100 years ago, Dr. Denise Faustman at Massachusetts General Hospital in Boston has made the Revolutionary Discovery that the BCG Vaccine (Tuberculosis Vaccine) Reverses Type 1 Diabetes.

 Dr. Faustman and the Faustman Lab are privately funded and are not manipulated by big pharma and corporate boardrooms.
 Amy Sampen has made it her mission and thus KT1D’s mission to raise funds for and support the valiant efforts of Dr. Faustman.
 It is Amy’s dream to see all Type 1 Diabetics set free from the shackles of this debilitating disease.

 Still gallery from Type 1 Stories.

 The response was so great that we ended up with more stories than we can tell in a single short film.
 As we agonized over whose story might not make it into the final film, we decided to change course.
 We simply must tell every story!
-Instead of releasing a single short film, we are going to release episodes every 6-8 weeks until we can tell every story we captured.
+Instead of releasing a single short film, we are going to release episodes few months until we can tell every story we captured.